 - Possess a track record of launching, developing and maintaining strong facilities plans.

 - Leverage technology for improved efficiency and growth and remain current on emerging technology and trends.

-- Demonstrate knowledge of federal, state, and local regulation and compliance related to bonds, construction, procurement, and Nutrition Support Services..
+- Demonstrate knowledge of federal, state, and local regulation and compliance related to school district administration.

 Racial Equity Lens

-- Deep knowledge of research, principles, and practices around diversity, inclusion, and racial equity.
+- Exhibit deep knowledge of research, principles, and practices around diversity, inclusion, and racial equity.

-- Ability to meaningfully engage a wide variety of diverse stakeholders in challenging dialogue and critical self-reflection around racial identity, implicit bias, systemic racism, and structural inequities.
+- Demonstrate ability to meaningfully engage a wide variety of diverse stakeholders in challenging dialogue and critical self-reflection around racial identity, implicit bias, systemic racism, and structural inequities.